Williams-Christopher/mms-photo-board-api/README.md

 Request body for a new user creation request submitted to POST /api/users
 ```
 {
-    user_first_name,    // The first name of the user
+    user_first_name: <string>,    // The first name of the user
-    user_name,          // The requested user name
+    user_name: <string>,          // The requested user name
-    user_last_name,     // OPTIONAL - The users' last name
+    user_last_name: <string>,     // OPTIONAL - The users' last name
-    user_password,      // The users' password
+    user_password: <string>,      // The users' password
-    user_phone,         // The users' SMS capable phone number in the format +12223334444
+    user_phone: <string>,         // The users' SMS capable phone number in the format +12223334444
 }
 ```